hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

 > **NOTE:** The library used for the annotations associated with genes (here we are using `org.Hs.eg.db`) will change based on organism (e.g. if studying mouse, would need to install and load `org.Mm.eg.db`).
 The list of different organism packages are given [here](https://github.com/hbctraining/Training-modules/raw/master/DGE-functional-analysis/img/available_annotations.png).

-Output results to data frame and save to file:
+Output results to a data frame and save to file:

 ```r
 ## Output results from GO analysis to a table